GFP (GNU Finance Planner)

 Disadvantages

-• Not as user-friendly as some commercial financial planning software
+• Not as user-friendly as some commercial alternatives

 FAQ